Bigg Boss Kannada: Nomination

 Nomination is a mandatory activity, usually taking place on first day of the week in which all housemates need to take part unless directed by Bigg Boss.
 Each housemate nominates two other housemates for eviction.
-Housemates getting maximum nomination votes will be nominated for eviction from the house in that week and undergoes public vote (through SMS) for retention.
-On the weekend episode, usually one contestant with lowest public votes will be evicted from the house.
+Housemates receiving the most nomination votes are nominated for eviction from the house and undergo a public vote (through SMS).
+On the weekend episode, usually the one contestant with the lowest vote will be evicted from the house.
 A housemate may also be directly nominated for eviction by that week's captain of the house or for other reasons by the Bigg Boss.
-Housemates who are awarded 'immunity' can not be nominated by other contestants.
+Housemates who are awarded 'immunity' cannot be nominated by other contestants.
 Immunity is automatically given to the week's captain and can be earned by contestants through winning specific tasks or achieving secret tasks given by Bigg Boss.
 Sometimes, the captain can make a contestant immune from nomination upon Bigg Boss' direction.
-The housemates are not allowed to discuss about the nominations or the nomination process with each other.
+The housemates are not allowed to discuss the nominations or the nomination process with each other.

 House captaincy

 The captaincy concept was introduced in the second season.
-A captain is selected for every week by the Bigg Boss through specific tasks or elected by the housemates.
-A captain will have additional privileges in the form of immunity from nomination for that particular week, exemption from participating in the task activities and a separate bedroom with facilities more than that of other contestants.
-The captain will be exempted from nomination procedure for his/her captaincy week and will have power to either nominate a housemate directly or make a housemate immune from nomination or rescue a nominated housemate, depending on Bigg Boss' decisions.
-Captain's main duty is to supervise the weekly task and make sure the conditions and stipulations are met and task is performed well to procure the 'luxury budget' for the next week.
+A captain is selected for every week by Bigg Boss through specific tasks or elected by the housemates.
+The captain has additional privileges in the form of immunity from nomination that week, exemption from participating in the task activities, and a separate bedroom with more facilities more than those of other contestants.
+The captain is exempt from nomination that week and has the power to either nominate a housemate directly, make a housemate immune from nomination or rescue a nominated housemate, depending on Bigg Boss' decisions.
+The captain's main duty is to supervise the weekly task, making sure its conditions are met and the task is performed well to procure a 'luxury budget' for the next week.
 Captains should also keep an eye on house rules and may punish a housemate for violating the rules.

 Broadcast

-Bigg Boss Kannada is first aired on ETV Kannada and second season aired on Star Suvarna and third and fourth season aired on Colors Kannada and fifth and sixth season aired on Colors Super and seventh season aired on Colors Kannada also can be streamed on Voot.
-Every day's episodes contain the main happenings of the previous day.
+Bigg Boss Kannada premiered on ETV Kannada, with the second season airing on Star Suvarna.
+Seasons three and four were broadcast on Colors Kannada, while seasons five and six aired on Colors Super.
+From the seventh season onwards, Bigg Boss Kannada was aired on Colors Kannada and was also made available for streaming on Voot.
+Each day's episodes contain the main events of the previous day.
 Every Sunday episode mainly focuses on an interview of the evicted contestant by the host.
-For the seventh season the eviction process was changed to Saturday episode which was opposed to previous seasons.
+For the seventh season the eviction process was changed to the Saturday episode.